 -Crossbody bags that are small yet can fit a bottle of water.
 Also bring a small backpack for hiking.

 -It is hot and pretty humid, so light fabrics are the best.
 I basically wore denim shorts, tank tops, rompers and light dresses the whole time.
 I brought white linen pants and a linen jumpsuit for the temples and re used the pants at night with cute tank tops.

 -Travel light.
+My advice would be to buy a few pairs of shorts from somewhere like Unionbay and just wear them with different tops so that you can change your daily outfits without bringing lots of clothing.
 We did laundry half way through our 2 week stay which was a savior and meant we didn’t have to pack as much.
 There are places you can drop your laundry off to that will wash, dry and fold your clothes on the same day for insanely cheap (I’m talking less than $15 USD for a weeks worth of two peoples stuff).
 For those who don’t want to bother going outside of the hotel for this, the hotels we stayed at also offer laundry service and it is MUCH less expensive than anywhere else I have traveled.

 -There are street dogs everywhere, and for a dog lover like myself, that can be hard to see.

 -There are no public, government sanctioned trash bins anywhere (from what we saw), so there tends to be a lot of trash around on the ground, which is sad.
 Don’t add to the problem- bring a paper bag from the hotel and keep it in your backpack etc or go into a restaurant/store and ask if you can throw your trash out there.
 Leave the land as you found it always!

 -In Bangkok, especially, the telephone lines are CRAZY.
 Stop and look.